How we use social media

-- News about the Society projects, awards and meetings
+- News about Society-supported projects, awards and meetings

-- Practice guidelines and advice issued by professional bodies, NICE etc.
+- Practice guidelines and advice issued by professional bodies, such as NICE

-- Research papers, and findings from other research bodies
+- Research papers, surveys and findings from other research bodies

-- Key statistics on alcohol, drugs and smoking and other addictions
+- Key statistics on alcohol, drugs, smoking and other addictions

-- News stories on alcohol, drugs and smoking and other addictions
+- News stories on alcohol, drugs, smoking and other addictions

 What you can expect from us